tomayac/blogccasion/posts/2025/09/prompt-api-color-sensitivity.md

 color-preprocessing if the model's recognition performance is poorer than you expected.

+Oh, and almost forgot the results of my stress test: on my MacBook Pro 16-inch, Nov 2024 with an Apple M4 Pro and 48&nbsp;GB of RAM, the model was able to keep up with about one complete (but not necessarily correct) prompt response per second.
+(Yes, I know that this machine is not what the average user has.)

 ![Test case showing the model gets the time wrong in dark mode when a red font is used to paint on the canvas.](/images/canvas-prompt-api.png)

 You can play with the